 A QMCPACK wavefunction XML block is a combination of a determinantset, which contains the anti-symmetric part of the wave-function, and one or more jastrow blocks.
 The syntax of the anti-symmetric block depends on whether the wave-function is a single determinant or a multi-determinant expansion.
-Figure 19.8 shows the general structure of the single determinant case.
-The determinantset block is composed of a basisset block, which defines the atomic orbital basis set, and a slater-determinant block, which defines the single particle orbitals and occupation numbers of the Slater determinant.
-Figure 19.9 shows a section of a basisset block for an oxygen atom.
-The
+Listing 19.3 shows the general structure of the single determinant case.
+The determinantset block is composed of a basisset block, which defines the atomic orbital basis set, and a slaterdeterminant block, which defines the single particle orbitals and occupation numbers of the Slater determinant.
+Listing 19.4 shows a (piece of a) sample of a slaterdeterminant block.
+The slaterdeterminant block consists of 2 determinant blocks, one for each electron spin.
+The parameter "size" in the determinant block refers to the number of single particle orbitals present while the "size" parameter in the coefficient block refers to the number of atomic basis functions per single particle orbital.